 Cost of healthcare in Tokyo

-The standard of healthcare in Tokyo is excellent, with state-of-the-art medical technology and a comprehensive range of services available.
-The city is equipped with a broad network of hospitals and clinics, many of which offer services in English and other foreign languages, catering to the city's diverse expat population.
-The cost of healthcare can be relatively high compared to other cities around the world, though.
+The standard of healthcare in Tokyo is excellent, featuring state-of-the-art medical technology and a comprehensive range of services.
+The city is equipped with a broad network of hospitals and clinics, many of which offer services in English and other foreign languages, catering to the city’s diverse expat population.
+The cost of healthcare can be relatively high compared to other cities worldwide.

 Healthcare System and Health Insurance in Japan